-Our Autumn musical is Guys and Dolls with the introduction evening being held at the theatre on 16th April
+Our Spring 2019 musical is Our House based on the the music of Madness with the introduction evening being held at the theatre in October.

 These take place twice-weekly, from 7.30 – 10.00pm, on Monday and Thursday evenings.
 There are occasional Sunday afternoon or evening rehearsals in the run up to show week, plus band calls, technical and dress rehearsals.
 A call sheet is usually provided by the current show’s producer so that cast know which rehearsals they are needed for.

-Currently our rehearsals are held at the Colne Ambulance Hall, Midgley Street, Colne.
+Currently our rehearsals are held at the Pendle Hippodrome Theatre, Newmarket St. Colne.

 Plays: These tend to follow a similar format, although plays run from Wednesday to Saturday, with Dress Rehearsal on Monday.

 Pendle Hippodrome Theatre Company has a lively social calendar for members.
-These include video evenings, summer treasure hunts and barbeques, trips to other amateur productions in the area, race nights, mediumship evenings, the annual dinner … and more! (link to photos)
+These include video evenings, summer treasure hunts and barbecues, trips to other amateur productions in the area, race nights, mediumship evenings, the annual dinner … and more!

 Pendle Hippodrome Theatre is run and maintained by a team of dedicated volunteers.
 Members of the Pendle Hippodrome Theatre Company are actively encouraged, even expected, to contribute to this process, in order to ensure that we continue to have a home in years to come.
 You may see members appearing on-stage in one production, assisting with wardrobe and make-up in the next, and working front-of-house as a steward or member of the bar staff in the next.
 Running and maintaining this fabulous theatre takes a lot of work, and so we are always looking for new members.
 It may be that the idea of performing on-stage fills you with horror, but you would like to help with sound, lighting, set-building, wardrobe, props or make-up.
 You may prefer to be involved in the social side of things, perhaps by making tea during rehearsals or selling raffle tickets and programmes, serving drinks behind the bar or stewarding during show week.